nitad54448/Sauerbrey/Q-control.md

 ## Part 1: The Experimental Workflow

 This section outlines the logical sequence to initialize the system, calibrate the active damping, and lock the resonator for measurement.
+It is supposed to make a Q-control system for a QCM resonator.
+In this description, the PLL is activated first then the Q parameters are found, but Q control can be made without the PLL.

 ### Step 1: Initial Sweep & Characterization
-Before engaging any control loops, we must find the natural state of the QCM.
+Before engaging any control loops, we must find the natural state of the QCM. **Crucially, the electrical boundary conditions must match the final setup.**
+1. **Turn ON `Signal Output 2` and set its amplitude to 0 V.** This engages the internal 50-ohm impedance, which creates a voltage divider with `Signal Output 1` at the physical T-piece.
+2. **Turn ON `Signal Output 1` and set its amplitude to double** your physically desired drive voltage (to compensate for the 50% drop across the T-piece).
-1. Run a frequency sweep across the expected resonance (e.g., around 6 MHz).
+3. Run a frequency sweep across the expected resonance (e.g., around 6 MHz).
-2. Calculate the native resonance frequency ($f_0$), bandwidth (BW), and native Q-factor from the amplitude peak.
+4. Calculate the native resonance frequency ($f_0$), bandwidth (BW), and native Q-factor from the amplitude peak.
 Amplitude will be used in pids4, see later.
-3. Locate the frequency where the phase slope ($d\Theta/df$) is steepest.
+5. Locate the frequency where the phase slope ($d\Theta/df$) is steepest.
-4. Record the exact phase angle at this steepest point. **This is the resonance phase setpoint.** (Lorentz fit and Pratt circle should give similar values -use unwrap in sweep.
+6. Record the exact phase angle at this steepest point. **This is the resonance phase setpoint.** (Lorentz fit and Pratt circle should give similar values -use unwrap in sweep.
 Note that in the v3 version of the program, the resonance point is calculated at the minimum point of the amplitude of the Lorentz fit.
 If the resonance is not symmetrical, use the Pratt parameters which take the resonance at the max slope of the phase.)
-5. Check the slope direction: If it goes down through resonance, the slope is Normal.
+7. Check the slope direction: If it goes down through resonance, the slope is Normal.
 If it goes up (due to parasitic capacitance or others), the slope is Inverted.

 ### Step 2: Engage Frequency Tracking (PID 1)
 1. Use the PID Advisor to calculate baseline Proportional (P) and Integral (I) gains for a target bandwidth of about 100 Hz (depending on the crystal BW).